Power-Law Corridor

 > 85% (near resistance) Near resistanceThe upper band.
 2013, 2017, 2021 cycle peaks all touched here.
 2024 pre-halving did not.

-Sampling the canonical cycle anchors against today's fit shows the corridor's defining property: every cycle peak has lived in the upper band and every cycle trough has lived near support, even as the absolute prices that delivered those bands span four orders of magnitude.
+Sampling the canonical cycle anchors against today's fit shows the corridor's defining property: every cycle peak has lived in the upper band and every cycle trough has lived in the lower band, with the deepest (the 2022 post-FTX low) reaching near support — even as the absolute prices that delivered those bands span four orders of magnitude.
 The 2024 pre-halving high is the most muted on the table — it cleared the median but did not reach the upper band of the current fit.
+Prices are our own daily closes; the residual and band use the live coefficients above.

 DateEventClose (USD)Residual · band